1907–08 New Zealand rugby tour of Australia and Great Britain: Aftermath

 In Australia the tour had helped spark the establishment of the game and helped offset the costs of the New South Wales Rugby League's expensive first season.
 Australia was soon to send its own touring party to Great Britain, although the side did not make as much of a profit as Baskerville's All Blacks had.

 In New Zealand the "Northern Union code" did not manage to successfully establish itself as quickly as it did in Australia.
 Albert Baskiville had been the tour's chief organiser and his death was a huge blow to the game in New Zealand as well as the players personally.
 Baskiville had also been talking about arranging a tour of the United States of America before his death.
 In some ways the New Zealanders were too successful as the number of them signing professional contracts meant that there were fewer players to help establish the game back home.
 Daniel Fraser took a role in organising matches and at Victoria Park on 24 August 1908 8,000 people watched Auckland, captained by Richard Wynyard, defeat Wellington 16–14 in the first provincial match in New Zealand.
 The two sides met in Petone on 12 September and drew 13-all.
 A New Zealand side toured Australia in 1909, including six of the original touring party.
 In Auckland Billy Tyler and Charlie Dunning helped to form the Ponsonby Ponies club while William Mackrell was involved in establishing the Newton rugby league club and the Auckland Rugby League competition started in 1910.
 The New Zealand Rugby Football League was formally established on 25 April 1910 in preparation for a Great Britain tour later that same year.
 The Wellington and Canterbury Rugby League competitions were not to start until 1913.

+Legacy

 In 2002 a Baskerville Shield was created to be contested each time New Zealand took on Great Britain.
 In 2007 the team was commemorated by the 2007 All Golds Tour which featured an All Golds v Northern Union match as well as a three test series between the New Zealand national rugby league team and Great Britain.
 Steve Price played the role of Dally Messenger, playing in the All Golds match.
 The "All Golds", as they had also come to be known in the media due to their professionalism, then played their first ever match in New Zealand in 2008 when they took on the New Zealand Māori in a match that served as a warm up to the 2008 World Cup for the New Zealand national rugby league team.